luckalgorithm/ZBomber/README.md

 All filled with null bytes.
 The compression algorithm detects repetition and compresses it heavily.

-## Disclaimer
+> [!WARNING]

-This tool is for educational purposes only.
+> This tool is for educational purposes only.
 Do not deploy ZIP bombs on systems you do not own or have permission to test.
 Misuse can result in data loss or system damage.